 However, your home institution needs not be a university.
-It can also be any other kind of institution, such as a research centre, a public administration, a government agency, a private company, an NGO...
+It can also be any other kind of institution, such as a research center, a public administration, a government agency, a private company, an NGO...

 No. Some of our visiting teachers are postdoctoral researchers at their home institutions or they are outstanding experts in a specific field.

 Courses are selected in a two-stage process in which both the university and students play a role.
 In the first stage, courses are preselected on the basis of the quality of the teaching programme and the quality of the visiting teachers.
-In a second stage, preselected are presented to the students, who make their final selection with their registrations.
+In a second stage, preselected courses are presented to the students, who make their final selection with their registrations.